 Yes, I'm in the con camp like dr. Bob Sears!

-However, even though I'm sceptical of the Ferber method, I will do my very best to represent it fairly so that you may have the best basis possible from which to form your own opinion!
+However, even though I'm sceptical of the sleep traning method presented by Dr. Richard Ferber, I will do my very best to represent it fairly so that you may have the best basis possible from which to form your own opinion!

 And representing the Ferber method fairly means first of all getting rid of common simplifications and misunderstandings.